sigasi/sigasi_training/doc/Handouts.md

 * Toggle the (Aa)-button to show/hide the transition labels.
 * Click the save icon 💾 to export the diagram to file.

+### Graphics Configuration

+* Open `testbench.vhd`
+* In the Block Diagram View, press the **Group all wires between blocks** button.
+This button creates a new Graphics Configuration file that groups all wires between blocks, except for clock and reset lines.
+* You can change the name of the new bus and control the wires that are grouped by it.
+* In the new blockdiagram file, define a grouped block by adding `def block group tbcontrol (identifiers)`.
+Note that you can use the autocomplete to avoid having to type the identifiers.
+Create a group *tbcontrol* that contains the instances of the *clock_generator* and the *stimgen*.
+* Give a color to the *dut* instance by adding `block dut_instance { color COLOR}`.
+* Also give the *stimgen* or *clock_generator* blocks a color.
+Note that these need to be accessed differently because of the group they are in.
+Remember the auto-complete for help.
+* Hide the details in *tbcontrol* by collapsing this group.
+Use `block tbcontrol { collapse}`.
+* Navigation: note that you can also navigate from the identifiers in the blockdiagram file to the HDL code.
+* Edit the HDL code, e.g. by modifying the label of an instantiation, and note that this will cause errors in the blockdiagram file.
+* Documentation and more examples for Graphics Configuration can be found on <https://insights.sigasi.com/manual/graphics.html>

 ### Documentation

 * Import project `Sigasi_doc`